xploreraj/ytools/README.md

     }

-You can see actual fields in model.ModulesData, model.Module and model.SubModule.
+You can see actual fields in `model.ModulesData`, `model.Module` and `model.SubModule`.
+To see actual sample data, look at data/info_db.json.
+And to generate or test data, use `test.App`